Have questions? Leave your message here or Schedule a quick call with our manager now

 • comparability

-To give an example, standard and custom attribute groups and values can be of use in running analysis and comparison features, and storefront visibility details — is the attribute fifth in a textbox? second in a dropdown list? — can apply to software that helps to grow sales (e.g. cross-border sales and data feed management solutions).
+For example, standard and custom attribute groups and values can support analysis and comparison features, while storefront visibility details — is the attribute fifth in a textbox? second in a dropdown list? — can apply to software that helps grow sales, such as cross-border sales tools and data feed management solutions.

 What It Boils Down to

-You can make use of what others yet don’t.
-At API2Cart, we have learned that yet only a few B2B vendors utilize storefront visibility data.
-If you manage a business that processes product information from e-stores to provide the service, consider using specific attribute data too.
-It will specifically work for solutions like comparison shopping engines, data feed management software, and cross-border trade solutions because the capability to retrieve more detailed and structured product data as compared to what they get by default, can not only not hurt but also make more effective.
+You can make use of what many others still don't.
+At API2Cart, we've seen that only a limited number of B2B vendors utilize storefront visibility data as part of their product attribute management.
+If you run a business that processes product information from e-stores to deliver a service, consider using this kind of specific attribute data too.
+It works particularly well for solutions like comparison shopping engines, data feed management software, and cross-border trade solutions, since the ability to retrieve more detailed and structured product data than what's available by default can only strengthen — never hurt — how effectively they perform.
+The same logic applies to broader product attribution management efforts, where richer attribute data helps connect product performance to marketing and sales outcomes, or to teams that track product attributes in marketing campaigns to fine-tune targeting.

 If you haven't made your way to product attribute data yet, let's collaborate.
-We offer a unified API that will enable you to retrieve not only attributes but also tons of other data from more than 40 shopping carts.
+We offer a unified product attribute management platform that enables you to retrieve not only attributes but also a wide range of other data from dozens of shopping carts through a single API.
 For details, contact us or schedule a quick call by clicking the button below.

 Related Articles